EOSIO/eosjs/README.md

 ### API

 Include textDecoder and textEncoder when using in Node.
-You may exclude these when running in a browser.
+You may exclude these when running in a browser since most modern browsers now natively support these.
+If your browser does not support these (https://caniuse.com/#feat=textencoder), then you can import them as a dependency through the following deprecated npm package: https://www.npmjs.com/package/text-encoding
 ```js
 const api = new Api({ rpc, signatureProvider, textDecoder: new TextDecoder(), textEncoder: new TextEncoder() });
 ```